Deirror/FMI/README.md

 This repo contains solutions to tasks from subjects, elective course in FMI.

-The following subjects are incldued:
+The following subjects are incldued
 -

 -  IP -> ***Introduction to programming***